PROJECT OVERVIEW

 "They're outdated, like old instagram millennial type of thing.
 They all look like computer backgrounds.
 It's not pleasing to me."

-During pre-task interviews, 100% of participants stated their music streaming app choice was motivated by familiarity and/or peer use.
-Most participants also mentioned enjoying various features and affordances on Spotify.
+100% of participants chose music streaming apps based on familiarity and/or peer use.
+Most participants enjoyed various features on Spotify.

-Responses to the request to create a radio station via My Music Tuner were the mostly positive, despite issues.
-Users found this feature difficult to find, confusing to set up, and there was a bug that prevented the creation of a station.
-Two users were recommended music from Cocomelon, a children's show, despite never having engaged with Cocomelon content.
-However, users had begun to express enthusiasm about the station as they figured out what the various terms—familiar, discover, blend—meant, and later expressed that they might have been excited about this feature if it had worked properly.
+Reactions to My Music Tuner were the mostly positive, despite issues.
+This feature was difficult to find, confusing to set up, and there was a bug that prevented the creation of a station.
+Recommended music to base the station off of seemed random.
+However, users had begun to express enthusiasm about the station as they figured out what the various terms—familiar, discover, blend—meant, and later expressed that they might have been excited about this feature, had it worked properly.

 - Since the driving force for selecting a music streaming platform is popularity/familiarity and since online users in the preliminary analysis shared that YTM should be bundled with YT Premium, I recommend including YTM with Premium to reduce barriers to entry and build a larger user base in order to create popularity and familiarity.